SantoshGurjar/Kanban-QuickSell/README.md

-# Kanban-QuickSell
+# Santosh-Kanban-Assignment
-Kanban Board for frontend
+Assignment for QuickSell frontend